 Folkestone/Dover: 35 mins

 The nearest train station is Maidstone East (there are two train stations in Maidstone).
 Trains depart from London Victoria and London Bridge.
-From St Pancras it’s 15 minutes to Ebbsfleet where we can pick you and your team up with our mini bus or limousine.
-This service is for production companies only – not audiences.
+From London St Pancras it’s 19 minutes to Ebbsfleet International station where we can organise for Production staff and crew a mini bus or car to pick up or drop off.
+A small charge applies and will need to be pre-booked.

 London Bridge : 45 mins